alsterg/unatd/README.md

 In either case, you have to configure your box to intercept the desired traffic and redirect it to your local proxy.
-Assuming you want to proxy (or snat) the 80 port, and your proxy is listening on port 2002, execute:
+Assuming you want to proxy (or snat) the 80 port, and unatd is listening on port 2002, execute:

     # sysctl net.ipv4.ip_forward=0